Guest400123064/just-config-mixin/README.md

-# YACM - Yet Another Config Manager
+# YACM - Yet Another Config Mixin

 A simple, standalone configuration management package inspired by the `ConfigMixin` class from the diffusers library.
 YACM provides an easy way to manage configuration objects with automatic serialization, CLI argument parsing, and more.